microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/index.md

 python <ELL-root>/tools/wrap/wrap.py model.ell --language python --target pi3
 ```

 The **wrap** tool creates a new directory named **pi3**, which contains a CMake project that can be used to build the desired Python module.
-This time, you need to build this project on the Raspberry Pi.
+Don't build this project yet - this time, you need to build this project on the Raspberry Pi.

 **Note**: To speed up the transfer of files to the Raspberry Pi,  delete the model.ell file first before copying the folder.